conda/governance/README.md

 The Steering Council determine the appropriate funding level(s) to consider when looking for common funding with existing and proposed members.

-Council members need keep their funding documentation up to date, and notify the council whenever it changes.
+Council members need to keep their funding documentation up to date, and notify the council whenever it changes.

 In cases where people have absolutely no funding related to conda, we still document this funding state, but we do not require people to list their (irrelevant) funding.